cptcrunchy/coding-challenge-luau/Coding-Challenge-CSharp/Coding-Challenge-CSharp/ProAnswersPython.md

 ﻿## Answers to Professional Questions in Python

+_Answers provided by Norrick from Ada Cohort_ 😎
 ### Question 1

 Write a function that returns all possible partitions of an array from left to right.